dave/jennifer/README.md

 ```

 ### Interface
-`Interface` renders the interface keyword followed by a statement block:
+`Interface` renders the `interface` keyword followed by curly braces containing
+a method list:

 ```go
 c := Var().Id("a").Interface()